rackerlabs/technical-blog/content/blog/2020/2020-10-26-how-to-connect-to-multiple-elasticsearch-client-nodes-without-a-load-balancer-part-one/index.md

 ---
 layout: post
-title: "How to connect to multiple Elasticsearch client nodes without a load balancer"
+title: "How to connect to multiple Elasticsearch client nodes without a load balancer&mdash;Part One"
 date: 2020-10-26
 comments: true
 author: Steve Croce